Photo by Kostis Voutirakis, site of Palaikastro, 2014, courtesy of British School at Athens excavations.

 Restored shipsheds at Kommos, Crete, for storing long rowed ships of the Minoan fleet.

-Graduate study in Ancient Art at the University of Toronto concerns the material, artistic, and visual cultures of the ancient Mediterranean.
-Our faculty and students work on topics ranging from the archaeology of Minoan Crete, Greek vase painting and sculpture to Roman art from Augustus to Constantine.
-Spanning both prehistory and Classical archaeology, we employ a great diversity and heterogeneity of approaches and methods, some of which are intrinsic to the discipline and have historically evolved in an engagement with the objects they seek to explain; others are shared with or appropriated from related fields in art history, anthropology, and other social sciences.
-In the ancient art graduate program, students thus engage with a variety of methodological approaches depending on their subfields, from cutting-edge scientific methods in archaeology to critical theories in visual and cultural studies.
-Meanwhile, we also encourage cross-disciplinary training in the related fields of Classical studies, including ancient history and philology, epigraphy and numismatics, as well as philosophy.
+Graduate study in Ancient Art at the University of Toronto concerns the material, artistic, and visual cultures of the ancient Mediterranean, Western Europe, and Southwest Asia.
+Our faculty and students work on topics ranging from the archaeology of Minoan Crete, Greek vase painting and sculpture, as well as architecture, to the art(s) of the Roman Empire – and including geographical interests in the Near East and Gandhara.
+We employ a great diversity and heterogeneity of approaches and methods.
+Some are intrinsic to the discipline and have historically evolved in an engagement with the objects they seek to explain; others are shared with or appropriated from related fields in the humanities and social sciences.
+Digital archaeology and the application of advanced imaging methods are a complementary area of faculty expertise.
+In the ancient art graduate program, students thus engage with a variety of methodological approaches, from cutting-edge scientific methods in archaeology to critical theories in visual and cultural studies.
+Meanwhile, we also encourage cross-disciplinary training in related fields such as Classical studies, anthropological archaeology, religious studies, critical theory, women’s studies, and digital humanities.

 The faculty members in ancient art represent four main areas: Carl Knappett (Aegean prehistory), Philip Sapirstein (Architecture), SeungJung Kim (Greek), and Björn C. Ewald (Roman).
 Our research areas are diverse, but are united by a common interest in ancient spatialities from the local to the global, concepts of time and temporality and their relationships to the visual arts, art and subjectivity, phenomenological approaches to ancient art, and the ontological standing of ancient material and visual culture.